jhuttner/pb-command/README.md

 # PB-command -- copy recent commands to your Mac buffer remotely.

-## Purpose
+## Usage

-Look at a list of your recent commands, select one, and then hit enter.
+Type 'store' and look at the list of your recent commands.
+Select one, and then hit enter.
 It will go into your Mac's copy buffer provided that you have a reverse SSH tunnel setup from your remote box to your Mac.

 Yeah yeah, I know this is a rather specific setup for people that develop on a cloud from a Mac.
 Sorry.